ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 subsequent request and response, carries the remaining messages exchanged during preparation.

-The Helper accepts `AggregationJobInitReq` and `AggregationJobContinueReq` messages, then performs VDAF preparation asynchronously from the Leader.
-For each request, the Leader polls the Helper for response readiness.
-This allows Helper implementations more flexibility in scheduling resource-intensive operations, such as replay checks and VDAF math.
+Leader to Helper HTTP communication can be performed asynchronously or synchronously.
+In the asynchronous case, the Leader and Helper exchange HTTP requests that can be handled quickly, and the Leader polls the Helper for aggregation job readiness.
+In the synchronous case, the Helper processes the aggregation job while holding the request open, reducing the number of requests that are exchanged.
+This allows a Helper implementation flexibility in choosing a request model that best supports its architecture and use case.
+For instance, resource-intensive use cases, such as replay checks across vast numbers of reports and preparation of large histograms, may be better suited for the asynchronous model.
+For use cases where datastore performance is a concern, the synchronous model may be better suited.

 ~~~ ladder
   report, agg_param